pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 Course authors and instructors can enroll students in a course, see how many people are enrolled, and, when necessary, unenroll students.

-For the enrollment period that is defined for a course, enrollment in an edX course (on www.edx.org) is publicly available to anyone who registers an edX account.
-Enrollment in other courses, such as those on edge.edx.org, is limited to the group of students you give the course URL to, and students that you enroll.
+For the enrollment period that is defined for a course, students can enroll in your course.
+For an edX course (on www.edx.org), enrollment is publicly available to anyone who registers an edX account.
+For other courses, such as those on edge.edx.org, enrollment is limited to the students that you enroll and the students you give the course URL to.

 **Question**: is the above accurate?

+* :ref:`registration_enrollment`

 * :ref:`enroll_student`